Dan Green

 4 Real Estate-Related Lien Types

-There are four common lien types in real estate.
-Each has specific legal requirements for their establishment, enforcement, and release.
+There are four common types of liens in real estate.
+Each has specific legal requirements for establishment, enforcement, and release.

 Mortgage Lien

-When you take out a mortgage to buy a home, your mortgage lender places a lien on your property until the mortgage is fully paid off via a home sale or a refinance.
-Mortgage liens give lenders legal rights to repossess and sell the property if you default on your mortgage payments.
+When a person takes out a mortgage to buy a home, the mortgage lender places a lien on the property until the mortgage is fully repaid, either through a home sale or refinance.
+Mortgage liens grant lenders the legal right to repossess and sell the property if the borrower defaults on the mortgage payments.

 Tax Lien

-Tax liens are liens placed on a property for unpaid taxes due.
-When a homeowner fails to pay property taxes to a local government, the municipality can place a lien on the property to ensure future payment.
-The lien must be satisfied before the property can be sold or refinanced.
+Tax liens are placed on a property when a homeowner fails to pay property taxes to the local government.
+The municipality can place a lien to ensure future payment, and the lien must be satisfied before the property can be sold or refinanced.

 Mechanic’s Lien

-A mechanic’s lien is used by contractors or suppliers who have not been paid for work done or materials provided on a property.
-Mechanic’s liens must be paid before a home can be sold or refinanced, and ensure that parties can recover the cost of their labor or materials.
+A mechanic’s lien is used by contractors or suppliers who have not been paid for work performed or materials provided on a property.
+Mechanic’s liens must be resolved before a home can be sold or refinanced, ensuring contractors recover the cost of their labor or materials.

 Judgment Lien

-Judgment liens are issued in court rulings where a debtor is ordered to pay a creditor a sum of money.
-If the debtor fails to pay the creditor, a judgment lien can be placed on their property to secure the judgment amount.
-Judgment liens must be paid before a home can be sold or refinanced.
+Judgment liens are issued as a result of court rulings where a debtor is ordered to pay a creditor.
+If the debtor fails to pay, a judgment lien can be placed on their property to secure the owed amount.
+Judgment liens must be resolved before a property can be sold or refinanced.

 Consider a homeowner with a mortgage who wants to refinance their home.
-Refinancing a mortgage involves replacing the existing mortgage with a new one, often to take advantage of lower mortgage rates or reduce monthly payments.
-Liens on the property must be satisfied before the refinancing can occur.
+Refinancing involves replacing the existing mortgage with a new one, often to take advantage of lower mortgage rates or reduce monthly payments.
+Liens on the property must be resolved before refinancing can occur.

-In this scenario, the homeowner satisfies the existing lien from the old mortgage with funds from the new mortgage.
-If there are other liens on the property, such as a mechanic’s lien from recent home improvements or a tax lien for unpaid property taxes, these must also be paid or accounted for as part of the mortgage refinance.
+In this scenario, the homeowner satisfies the lien from the old mortgage with funds from the new mortgage.
+If there are other liens, such as a mechanic’s lien for home improvements or a tax lien for unpaid taxes, these must also be paid or addressed during the refinance process.

 Frequently Asked Questions About Liens